-Electronic communication is clearly entrenched in the way we do business.
+Electronic communication is clearly entrenched in the way we do business, and besides contract templates and scope of work templates, it's one of the most powerful tools for freelance business.
 We put time and energy into ensuring the content of our email communication is professional, clear and timely, among other things.

 After all, the emails we send are the face of our business.

 But how many of us think of the signature to our email the same way?